Vlad-Z5/ObsidianNotes/notes/devopsnotes/AWS/AWS Batch.md

-Fully managed batch processing service that efficiently runs batch computing workloads
+Fully managed batch processing service that efficiently runs batch computing workloads.
+Jobs are Docker images that run on ECS, we can utilize Spot instances for cost reduction, has no limitations apart from storage and EC2 to run on

 - **Job Definitions:** Specify how jobs are to be run (container image, vCPU, memory)
 - **Job Queues:** Hold submitted jobs until compute resources are available